 The damp paper towel creates a steamy cloud over the rice to prevent it from drying out.
 The splash of water or broth also adds moisture.
 If you don’t have much rice to reheat, the microwave is your best bet for small portions.

-No, the oven will not dry out rice if you follow these simple steps.
+Yes, surprisingly the oven is an effective method for reheating rice, and it will not dry it out if you follow these simple steps.
 The oven method is also an easy way to reheat rice for a crowd.
 Grab foil and a baking sheet to get started with this option.

 You could even sprinkle salt, pepper, or other seasonings to spice it up and create the perfect side dish.